Are Race-Based Advisory Groups Just Political Symbols?

 "You can join a task force or a commission and just have your name on something, and not do real work," Phan said.
 Her concern foreshadowed what was to come as the commission sat through the White House transition, watching Trump's immigration policies and refugee bans unfurl.
 That ability to do "real work" depends largely on how a commission is designed, said Karthick Ramakrishnan, a professor and associate dean of public policy at the University of California, Riverside.

 Well-staffed commissions, with appointees with differing backgrounds in the corporate, nonprofit and academic worlds have "the potential to reflect the community's issues that no other can do," Ramakrishnan said, and hosting public hearings to hear from actual people in the community is also crucial.
 For example, Ramakrishnan serves on the California Commission on Asian and Pacific Islander American Affairs and has worked with the White House Initiative for AAPIs.
 He says that when California implemented a program that would issue special driver's licenses regardless of a person's immigration status, the state commission heard from residents that AAPI folks were struggling to produce the necessary documents.
-The commission reached out to the DMV and governor's office, and discovered that the fliers and mailings describing the program were only in Spanish and English, not in any Asian language.
+The commission reached out to the DMV and governor's office, and discovered that certain program documents were only in Spanish and English, not in any Asian language.
 The commission recommended these documents be translated, and now there are instructions in Chinese, Farsi, Hindi, Korean, Punjabi, Tagalog and Vietnamese.

 But Ramakrishnan also cautioned that it's easy for politicians to use racial commissions "as a way to deflect criticism that may be lodged against them."
 In other words: the political version of "I have Asian friends and ..."